cristianecarneiro/Unsupervised_learning_client_segmentation/README.md

 The project has successfully identified six distinct customer segments, evenly divided into three segments for females and three segments for males.
 As part of this analysis, unique 'Personas' have been created to represent the female segments.

-For detailed profiles of each female 'Persona', access the comprehensive presentation available at the following link: [https://view.genial.ly/657050a9d853170013046bf7/interactive-content-ironhackcustomersegmentation].
+For detailed profiles of each female 'Persona', access the comprehensive presentation [here](https://view.genial.ly/657050a9d853170013046bf7/interactive-content-ironhackcustomersegmentation).

 ## Methodology <a name="methodology"></a>